Kadir Mısıroğlu

-Kadir Mısıroğlu (1933–2019) was a Turkish writer, publisher and conspiracy theorist.
-He was known for his staunch opposition to the early Kemalist regime of Turkey and the advocating the restoration of the caliphate.
-Mısıroğlu's claims include that Joseph Stalin ordered his army to read the Quran on the sands against the Nazis, William Shakespeare being a secret Muslim, and that Karl Marx's Das Kapital was dictated by demons.
+Kadir Mısıroğlu (24 January 1933 – 5 May 2019) was a Turkish Islamist writer, publisher, and conspiracy theorist.
+He was known for his staunch opposition to the early Kemalist regime of Turkey and advocating the restoration of the caliphate.
+Mısıroğlu's claims include that Joseph Stalin ordered his army to read the Quran on the sands against the Nazis, William Shakespeare being a secret Muslim, and that Karl Marx's Das Kapital was dictated by Jinn.
 He penned over 50 books, which include non-fiction, fiction, and poems.
 His works have been criticised for their approach, awareness and bias.

 Biography

-Mısıroğlu was born in Akçaabat in the Trabzon Province.
-During his time at Istanbul University in the 1950s, He became the president of the Trabzon Highschool Graduates Association in his sophomore year, and opened seven student dormitories.
+Mısıroğlu was born in Akçaabat in Trabzon Province.
+During his time at Istanbul University in the 1950s, he became the president of the Trabzon High School Graduates Association in his sophomore year, and opened seven student dormitories.
 He married Aynur Aydınaslan in 1961 and had three children: Abdullah Sünusi (1963), Fatıma Mehlika (1965), and Mehmed Selman (1973).

 In 1964, he founded the publishing house Sebil and then the magazine named Sebil in 1976.
 He wrote over 50 books.
 Also in 1964, he reached fame through his book Lausanne, Victory or Defeat?
 (Lozan Zafer mi, Hezimet mi?).

 In 1977, he was a losing candidate of the National Salvation Party for the Grand National Assembly of Turkey.
 Following the 1980 Turkish coup d'état, he fled and applied for asylum in Germany and settled in Frankfurt.

 Following multiple stays for a year and a half at Acıbadem Altunizade Hospital for diabetes, he died on 5 May 2019 due to multiple-organ failure.
-His funeral was held at Çamlıca Mosque where a huge crowd of tens of thousands was in attendance.
+His funeral was held at Çamlıca Mosque where multitudes of Islamists were in attendance.
 He was interred in the cemetery of the Nasuhi dergah and mosque at Üsküdar, Istanbul.